microsoft/DirectX-Specs/d3d/D3D12onWin7.md

 A: No. We explicitly fail the case where developers trying to load the Windows 7 version of D3D12.DLL on a Windows 10 machine.
 It will also fail even if one forces the game to run in Windows 7 Compatibility Mode.
 The Windows 7 version of D3D12.DLL can only be loaded and executed on Windows 7 SP1.

+## Q: What about Windows 8 or Windows 8.1?

+A: No, the Windows 7 version of D3D12.DLL can only be loaded and executed on Windows 7 SP1.

 ## Q: Who should I contact for any questions related to D3D12 on Windows 7?